Are Utilities Included When Renting a Room in Los Angeles?

 -

-In some cases, utilities are partially included
+In some cases, only certain utilities are included

 When Utilities Are Included in the Rent

-Furnished or student-focused rentals
+Furnished or Student-Focused Rentals

 -

-Rooms aimed at students or international renters
+Rooms designed for students or international renters

 -